Kokang

-Kokang (ကိုးကန့်; 果敢 (Guǒgǎn, Kuo-kan)) is a region in Myanmar.
-It is located in the northern part of Shan State, with the Salween River to its west, and sharing a border with China's Yunnan Province to the east.
-Its total land area is around 1895 km2.
-The capital is Laukkai.
-Kokang is mostly populated by the ethnic Kokang people, a group of Yunnanese descent living in Myanmar.
+Kokang (ကိုးကန့်; 果敢 (Guǒgǎn, Kuo-kan)) is a region in northern Myanmar, located in the northern part of Shan State with the Salween River to its west and a border with China's Yunnan Province to the east.
+Its total land area is around 1895 km2, and its capital is Laukkai.
+Kokang is mostly populated by the Kokang people, an ethnic Han Chinese group with a centuries-long history of settlement in the area.

-Kokang had been historically part of China for several centuries and is still claimed by the Republic of China to this day, but was largely left alone by successive governments due to its remote location.
-After the British conquest of Upper Burma in 1885, Kokang was initially placed in China under the 1894 Sino-British boundary convention and ceded to British Burma in February 1897.
+Although it lies within Myanmar, Kokang has close historical, linguistic and economic ties to China, and the surrounding territory was for several centuries a tributary chiefdom under varying degrees of Chinese suzerainty.
+After the British conquest of Upper Burma in 1885, Kokang was initially placed on the Chinese side of the border under the 1894 Sino-British boundary convention, before being formally ceded to British Burma in a supplementary agreement signed in February 1897.

-From the 1960s to 1989, the area was controlled by the Communist Party of Burma, and after the party's armed wing disbanded in 1989 it became a special region of Myanmar under the control of the Myanmar Nationalities Democratic Alliance Army (MNDAA).
-Armed conflicts between the MNDAA and the Tatmadaw have resulted in the 2009 Kokang incident and the 2015 Kokang offensive.
+From the 1960s until 1989, the area was controlled by the Communist Party of Burma.
+Following the collapse of the party's armed wing in 1989, Kokang became a special region of Myanmar under the control of the Myanmar National Democratic Alliance Army (MNDAA).
+Recurring armed conflict between the MNDAA and the Myanmar military, the Tatmadaw, has produced the 2009 Kokang incident, the 2015 Kokang offensive, and the 2023–2024 capture of Laukkai during Operation 1027.
+The MNDAA refers to the territory it controls as the "People's Government of Kokang".

 Etymology

-The name Kokang derives from the Burmese ကိုးကန့်, which itself derives from the Shan ၵဝ်ႈ (kāo, "nine") + ၵူၼ်း (kúun, "family") or ၵၢင် (kǎang, "guard").
+The origin of the name Kokang is disputed.
+One account derives it from the Chinese term Guǒgǎn (果敢), said to have been adopted by the ruling Yang chiefdom.
+Other accounts trace the name instead to the Shan (Tai) language predating Chinese settlement of the area, with one definition rendering it as "head of nine villages" and another as "nine guardians."
+Before the migration of the Yang clan into the area, the region was inhabited mainly by Malipa mule traders along with a small Shan, Wa, and Jingpho (Kachin) population.